 One ABP is assigned to Fabrikam employees.
 The GAL and address lists in the ABP include Fabrikam employees and the CEO.

 One ABP is assigned to Tailspin Toys employees.
 The GAL and address lists in the ABP include Tailspin Toys employees and the CEO.

 One ABP is assigned to only the CEO.
 The (default) GAL and address lists in the ABP include all employees (Fabrikam, Tailspin Toys, and the CEO).

 Based on this configuration, the ABPs help to enforce these requirements:

-The users in Tailspin Toys can only see Tailspin Toys employees and the CEO when they browse the GAL.
+The users in Tailspin Toys can only see Tailspin Toys employees and the CEO in people search experiences or when they browse the GAL.

-The users in Fabrikam can only see Fabrikam employees and the CEO when they browse the GAL.
+The users in Fabrikam can only see Fabrikam employees and the CEO in people search experiences or when they browse the GAL.

-The CEO can see all Fabrikam and Tailspin Toys employees when she browses the GAL.
+The CEO can see all Fabrikam and Tailspin Toys employees in people search experiences or when she browses the GAL.

 Users who view the CEO's group membership can see only groups that belong to their company.
 They can't see groups that belong to the other company.